BoraOfficial/RoboNet/README.md

 ### NodeJS Botnet with built-in GUI.
 ###### (This script is only meant for Windows PCs)
 ---
+## Setup NodeJS
+---

+For the scripts to work you need to <a href="https://nodejs.org/en/download/">install NodeJS</a>

+---

 ## Setup the CnCs
 ---